J-o-s-eandres/todo-list/README.md

 - **Mark as Complete:** Tasks can be marked as complete by clicking the checkbox next to each task.

 - **Delete Tasks:** Users can remove tasks they no longer wish to keep on their list by clicking the "Delete" button.

+## Storing Tasks in LocalStorage

+The tasks are stored in the browser's `localStorage`, allowing users to keep their to-do list even after closing the browser.
+This ensures that your tasks persist between sessions.

 ## Usage